Suni1212/LITA---CLASS---DOCUMENTATION/README.md

     +  For querying of Data
 * Github
      - For portfolio building.
-#  DATA CLEANING AND VISUALIZATION
+#  DATA CLEANING AND PREPARATION
 The following action took place;
 *  Data loading and Inspection
 *  Handling missing variables
 *  Data Cleaning and Formating
-*  Data Valuation
-*  Data visualization